 Back then when Heavy Assault Rifle was recently released and broken, many players learn to dread the ArmCom DDx2 Hades, one of HAR pre-made that comes loaded with incendiary ammo, widely used as the receiver itself could only be brought with ZEN.
 High damage, overpowered accuracy and at the time nasty afterburn send many players to rage.

 Necessary Drawback: There are many examples in BLR just as any other games.
 But an interesting example is EMI RiVAL-2 scope.
 It feature a low scope in time, good zoom (3.90x) and being an open scope means that it doesn't suffer temporary blackout delay.
 But it's slight white tint on your visual can make it hard to make enemies out of background, and it's position is too low that muzzle flash can block your view when firing your gun.
 Thus, it is rarely found outside of Bolt-action Rifles in the hands of veteran snipers or those who was just trying things out.

 Nuken, the map that is only playable in Siege mode.
-While it is prone to airstrike-spamming and offers a lot of sniping spots against attackers, it is scorned by many due to lack of teamwork in public games instead.
+But while it is prone to airstrike-spamming and offers a lot of sniping spots against attackers, it is scorned by many due to general lack of teamwork instead.

 Scrappy Mechanic: The random weapons spread has been a subject of debate.
 One side says it makes killing an enemy more luck-based.
 But the other side says that if it weren't for min-max spread stat, the weapon component system would be meaningless.

 Zombie changed this into more predictable recoil pattern for each receiver to encourage competitive play.